In-patient luxury rehab center in Thailand

 scared-woman-with-hands-crossed-holding-shoulders

-Post-traumatic stress disorder affects 3.5% of the U.S. adult population every year.
-Around six in 100 people will develop PTSD at some point in their lives.
-Estimates show that 12 million people in the United States have PTSD in any given year.
+PTSD affects approximately 6% of the U.S. population, or 6 per 100 individuals, at a certain point in their lives, according to an article titled, “How Common Is PTSD in Adults?” from the United States Department of Veterans Affairs.
+Estimates further show that 12 million people in the United States have PTSD in any given year.

 Causes of PTSD include stressful experiences, inherited mental health risks, inherited personality features, and the way the brain regulates hormones and chemicals released in response to stress.